 The 60 dBu protected service contour of the FM booster must remain within the 60 dBu protected service contour of the primary station.
 This means that the FM booster will use a directional antenna.
 The intention of an FM booster is not to extend the coverage of a station but instead to fill in a gap in coverage in a service (contour) area that you are already entitled to.
 In the full-power world, FM boosters are permitted to operate an ERP of up to 20% of the maximum power authorized in the class of service (for class-A, the maximum is 1.2 kW).
-For the LPFM test cases, we considered the maximum ERP as 20 watts even though one station only could use 6 watts (KWSV-LP1) and one used 10 watts (KXRN-LP1)
+For LPFM, the maximum ERP is 20 watts.

 Protections to other FM stations

-In the full-power world, there are not many rules that boosters have to folllow for protection of other facilities as their primary stations are properly spaced to not only prevent interference to other stations but also to receive interference from that other station.
+There are not many rules that boosters have to folllow for protection of other facilities as their primary stations are properly spaced to not only prevent interference to other stations but also to receive interference from that other station.
 As a secondary service.
 LPFM is much different.
 LPFM stations can come inside the interfering contours of full-power stations.
 In addition, subsequently authorized full power authorizations can bring full power stations closer to the LPFM to the point where the LPFM's interfering contour crosses into the protected contour of the full-power station.
 In the full-power world, FM boosters have a rule that states the signal of any first-adjacent channel station must exceed the signal of the booster station by 6 dB at all points within the protected contour of the first-adjacent channel station.
-In the full-power world, intermediate frequency (IF) would also need to be protected however since LPFM boosters would not run more than 20 watts, we don't have to worry about IF.
+In the full-power world, intermediate frequency (IF) would also need to be protected (for proposed facilities 100 watts or more) however since LPFM boosters would not run more than 20 watts, we don't have to worry about IF.

 Planning a booster system, especially where there is not a case of obvious hard terrain is an extensive task and in some cases, is even beyond my skill set and is not for everyone.
-I still believe that for 95% of the LPFM stations out there, a booster will not work for you.
-Also, just saying to the FCC "well you did this for KXRN-LP and KWSV-LP, then you should do this for me.." is not going to cut it.
-While citing these two grants as one aspect of a waiver request, you must have a compelling situation that will allow you to clear that first high hurdle out of the starting gate.
+I still believe that for over 98% of the LPFM stations out there, a booster will not work effectively.
 If you think your station can possibly benefit from a booster to help a major coverage gap in an area of your 60 dBu contour, please contact REC before attempting any filing.
 REC can do the filings if we feel that it may be a good candidate.
 Remember, REC does have reasonable fees for LPFM licensees even for the more complex stuff.
 Also, unless you have access to V-Soft, CommStudy2 or similar software that can create contours and do studies, please do not attempt this application on your own.

-Analysis of FM Booster System Confgiruations (Stanley Salek) (excellent reference ~ discusses placement of stations and issues around syncronization)
+Analysis of FM Booster System Configurations (Stanley Salek) (excellent reference ~ discusses placement of stations and issues around syncronization)

 Other than during an application freeze, getting an FM booster can be done at anytime without having to wait for a filing window.